 Objections reveal information about unintended consequences, or about viable ways to improve.

-It’s the accountability of individuals to raise potential objections to proposals, decisions, existing agreements or actions.
+It’s the accountability of individuals to raise potential objections to proposals, decisions, existing agreements or activities.

 Withholding objections can harm the ability of individuals, teams or the whole organization to respond to organizational drivers.